Dmitralt/m3u8-player/README.md

 Usage
 --------------------------

-In your App.js file, define a video data object in the following format:
+To test with your own playlist, use the file App.js.
+There, define a video data object in the following format:

 const videoData = {
   hlsPlaylistUrl: "https://.../master.m3u8",